 During my musical education and development I was accompanied and inspired by soundtracks by John Williams, Howard Shore, James Horner, James Newton Horner, Danny Elfmann, Jerry Goldsmith, John Barry, Max Richter, Hans Zimmer and many others.
 But as a composer it was very important for me to get a profound and academic education to improve my skills and to expand my horizon: Not only in the “classical craft” to analyse a scene and to create a score for live musicians, orchestras or other ensembles, but also in different genres, technical equipment, synthesisers and all other influences and demands in music production of the 21st century.
 And this is what composition is all about: Diving into new worlds, challenging yourself but also creating your own world of sounds, images and stories.
-Especially in films, music is another actor who want to tell a story.
+Especially in films, music is an invisible actor who wants to tell a story.

 I grow up in a society where I often got in contact with the idea to separate music in “serious” concert music and commercial-/ popular- / film music.
 I definitely disagree with the idea of thinking that one music has more value or substance than another because each music has a subjective influence on you.
 Some pieces will influence you more than maybe other pieces will do - and some pieces are technical more ambitious and challenging than others.
 But in the end each music has it´s justification to coexist and to enhance our creative horizon of possibilities and inspiration.